 A Man Called Ove by Fredrik Backman

 About the Author – Fredrik Backman is a Swedish author, columnist, and blogger.
 Backman studied comparative religion, but dropped out to become a truck driver.
 Over the years, he began blogging and freelance writing.
 His first novel, A Man Called Ove, was published in Sweden in 2012.
-Since then he has added My Grandmother Asked Me To Tell You She’s Sorry, Britt-Marie Was Here, and Beartown, to that list.
+Since then he has added My Grandmother Asked Me To Tell You She’s Sorry, Britt-Marie Was Here, Beartown, and Us Against You to that list.

 About the Book – This is the story of Ove, a quintessential curmudgeon.
 He’s living a perfectly normal life ruling over his neighborhood when a young couple and their children move in next door and disrupt everything.
 Through a series of flashbacks we learn about Ove’s past and how he turned in to the grumpy old man he is today.
 However, his present day interactions with his neighbors begin to change his attitude and his actions.
 By the end of the story, you’ll wish for an Ove of your own in your life.

 1. Backman chose to reveal Ove’s past slowly throughout the book.
 What was the most surprising or heart wrenching part of his story?
 Did you like reading in snippets or would you prefer to hear the whole history together?

 One of the parts of Ove’s past that struck me the most was the passing of his father (so many tears).
 They seemed to have such a close relationship and you could feel how much Ove looked up to him.
 His father essentially shaped his entire character.
 It was horrible to read about his sudden death, with no opportunity to say goodbye.
 On a happier note, one of my favorite snippets from the past was the wheelchair ramp he built for Sonia after the accident.
 It was a perfect example of how Ove’s actions showed more about him than his sometimes gruff exterior.